konomu/konomu.github.io/_posts/2024-07-20-wa-ga-basics.md

 >23\. ボタンを<ruby>押<rp>(</rp><rt>お</rt><rp>)</rp></ruby>すと、<u><ruby>音<rp>(</rp><rt>おと</rt><rp>)</rp></ruby>が</u><ruby>出<rp>(</rp><rt>で</rt><rp>)</rp></ruby>る。<br>*A sound will play when you press the button.*

 There is a caveat to this categorization system: **just because a sentence fits into one of these categories, doesn't necessarily mean the subject will always be marked by が.** If some portion of the sentence has been topicalized, it will feature は and fit into one of the は structures.
 If the subject has been topicalized, が will be dropped completely and be replaced by topical は.
-We'll learn more about when to use topical は versus descriptive が in [chapter 4](wa-ga-subordination) and [chapter 5](wa-ga-topic-presence).
+We'll learn more about when to use topical は versus descriptive が in [Chapter 4](wa-ga-subordination) and [Chapter 5](wa-ga-topic-presence).

 ### Examples of Topicless Sentences